FM rejects 'green Budget for Adani' charge; says allocation not with anyone in mind | Politics

 While participating in the debate, Congress' Leader of the House Adhir Ranjan Chowdhury sought an explanation from the Finance Minister on how can investors have confidence when the market capitalisation of one of the richest persons in the world eroded by 47 per cent following allegations of accounting fraud and stock price manipulation.

-Without naming the Congress, Sitharaman said there were times when phone calls were made to banks for giving loans to benefit certain people.
+Responding to comments by some Opposition MPs, Sitharaman said, ''You (Congress) are talking about corruption?...You should clean your mouth with Dettol before talking about corruption.''
+She further said there were times when phone calls were made to banks for giving loans to benefit certain people.

 ''...if phone calls were made, if relations were given benefit, if jijajis and bhatijas (brothers-in law and nephews) were given benefit, it might be their culture,'' she said in an apparent dig at the Gandhi family.